vantage-sh/docs.vantage.sh/docs/partners.md

 To provision a new customer Managed Account:

-1. Log in to your Vantage for MSPs management account.
+1. Log in to your Vantage for MSPs Management Account.
 2. From the top navigation, click **Settings**.
 3. From the left navigation, under **Partner Settings**, select **Managed Accounts.**
 4. The **Managed Accounts** administrative portal is displayed.
 All existing customer accounts are displayed along with the **Account Name**, **Contact Email**, and the date when the account was created.
 At the top, click **New Managed Account**.